This is a guide covering wide-angle lenses.

 What is a Wide-Angle Lens Used For?

-Since wide-angle lenses can catch a much wider field of view, they are often used in architectural photography, landscape photography, and pretty much anything else that requires the photographer to shoot broader background.
+Since wide-angle lenses can catch a much wider field of view, they are often used in architectural photography, landscape photography, and pretty much anything else that requires the photographer to shoot broader backgrounds.

 Wide-angle lenses will also allow the photographer to shoot the subjects from a personal distance without excluding the beautiful background.